D00mch/robot/README.md

 # robot

-A Clojure library designed to simplify using java.awt for handling desctop manipulation commands
+A Clojure library designed to simplify using java.awt for handling desktop manipulation commands.
+For example, I use robot to change theme in apps:

 [![Clojars Project](https://img.shields.io/clojars/v/robot.svg)](https://clojars.org/robot)